AshampooSystems/boden/docs/docs/reference/ui/styler.md

 * **greater_equal_condition**

-	Returns true if the value is greater or equal to the target value
+	Returns true if the value is greater or equal to the target value.

 	```C++
 	struct greater_equal_condition : public condition